Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

-Symptoms of allergic rhinitis occur in two phases, early and late.
+Symptoms of allergic rhinitis often occur in two phases, early and late.

 Early Phase Symptoms.
 The early phase occurs within minutes of exposure to the allergens and includes:

 The doctor may examine the inside of the nose with an instrument called a speculum.
-This is a painless examination allowing the doctor to check for redness and other signs of inflammation.
+This is a painless procedure that allows the doctor to check for redness and other signs of inflammation.
 The doctor will also usually check the eyes, ears, and chest.

 The procedure is as follows:

-The test is not completely accurate.
-In most situations, before testing occurs patients will have tried to avoid any of their known allergens, as well as tried medications, often including nasal corticosteroid sprays.
+In most situations, before testing occurs patients would have tried to avoid any of their known allergens, as well as tried medications, including nasal corticosteroid sprays.
 However, patients with more severe symptoms, particularly those with asthma, significant eczema, or nasal polyps, may benefit from earlier skin testing.